suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
 Examples are provided in the "Usage" section.
 The file should include the following information:

 ### Examples for the input file
-As mentioned abpve to run the script, you will need an input file, specifically a JSON file.
+As mentioned above to run the script, you will need an input file, specifically a JSON file.
 Below are some examples of how the JSON file should be structured:

-### Example 1: single location extraction
+#### Example 1: single location extraction
 ```
 {
     "IndicatorPath": "https://github.com/suadha93/ParFlow_data_extraction_tool/DE-0055_INDICATOR_regridded_rescaled_SoilGrids250-v2017_BGRvector_newAllv.nc",